Berkeley-CS61B/website-sp24/labs/lab03/index.md

 {: .warning}
 **There are two bugs in this part that you'll need to fix.
 Fix the most obvious one first and then try to isolate and solve the second one.
-The hints for this part of the lab applies to the second bug that needs to be resolved.**
+The hint for this part of the lab applies to the second bug that needs to be resolved.**
 <br/><br/> Expected lines modified: 3